Tin Cup: Legacy

 An annual golf tournament located in Charlotte, North Carolina that benefits the American Cancer Society is named the "Tin Cup Tournament".
 It is the American Cancer Society's largest single-day golf event in the Carolinas.
 Play is always on the second Monday of August.
 The 2004 REMAX World Long Drive Champion, David Mobley, is an annual celebrity guest.
 Most recently, the location is at Ballantyne Resort Golf Course.

 A yearly golf outing in Appleton, Wisconsin is called the Tin Cup Open and players are able to play with only a 7-iron club, inspired by McAvoy's qualifying meltdown.
-The outing raises funds for the local Early Intervention Program of Outagamie and Winnebago Counties and is a yearly big draw.
+The outing raises funds for the local Early Intervention Program of Outagamie and Winnebago Counties and takes place annually.

 In a 1998 tournament, members of the gallery watching John Daly started shouting “Tin Cup” as he hit ball after ball in the water on his way to scoring 18 on a par-5 hole.

 After carding a quadruple bogey and a double bogey on the 17th and 18th holes of the 2013 Players Championship, "Tin Cup" became a nickname for professional golfer Sergio García.

 Eddie Pepperell was disqualified from a tournament in 2019 after running out of balls in a moment that was compared to the film.